Brookfield BRP Holdings (Canada) Inc. 4.875% Perpetual Subordinated Notes research snapshot

 Business essence

-Customers pay Brookfield Renewable for contracted or regulated power and sustainable solutions delivered through hydro, wind, solar, storage, and related infrastructure.
+Customers pay Brookfield Renewable for contracted or regulated power and sustainable solutions delivered through hydro, wind, solar, storage, nuclear services, and related infrastructure.
 BEPI holders do not own that operating business.
-They own a perpetual subordinated claim whose value depends on the issuer continuing to fund interest and preserving access to capital.
-Question: Would the issuer still have enough recurring cash and market access if growth spending slowed?
+They own a perpetual subordinated claim whose value depends on the issuer and guarantors continuing to fund interest and preserving access to capital.
+Question: Would the issuer still have enough recurring cash and market access if growth spending slowed or the corporate structure changed?

 Moat